medplum/medplum/packages/docs/docs/app/bots.md

 Bots are an advanced Medplum feature that enable complex workflows.

-Bots are disabled by default.
-Contact your account manager if you'd like to learn more.
+Bots are disabled by default for accounts.
+Contact info@medplum.com if you'd like to learn more.

 ## What is a Medplum bot?